AmeeraKT/e-commerce-app/README.md

     8>> Create a README.md that contains a link to the PWS application that has been deployed, as well as answers to the following questions.

-        I created the README.md file in the e-commerce-app folder locally and filled it with my answers and a link to the PWS application.
+        1> I created the README.md file in the e-commerce-app folder locally and illed it with my answers and a link to the PWS application.
-        I then pushed it to the PWS website.
+        2> I then pushed it to the PWS website using the command ...

 2>>> Create a diagram that contains the request client to a Django-based web application and the response it gives, and explain the relationship between urls.py, views.py, models.py, and the html file.